 Prevent Slips and Falls

 A rug pad helps to hold and keep your area rug safely in one place.
-If you have elderly family members or children living in your home, a non-slip rug pad is the best away to avoid an unintended accident due to a shifting rug.
+If you have elderly family members or children living in your home, a non slip rug pad is the best away to avoid an unintended accident due to a shifting rug.
 Even rugs anchored by furniture can slide or bunch up without a rug pad and create a tripping hazard.
 Did you know: we even have rug pads specifically designed to be placed between an area rug and carpet, like this one.

 The additional barrier of a rug pad provides noise insulation, making your rooms both quieter and warmer in those chilly months.
-This layer also provides extra comfort underfoot which is always a plus when placed over hard wood or stone flooring!
+This layer also provides extra comfort underfoot which is always a plus when placed over hardwood or stone flooring!
 Check out our plush rug pad here.

+Don’t just focus on area rug cleaning but aftercare too.
 Rug pads promote airflow through your rugs.
 Air circulation allows your rug to ‘breathe’ which reduces moisture being trapped in your rugs, especially on high-traffic pieces.
 This prevents mildew, mold and bacteria from growing in the fibers, making cleaning easier.
 We offer a variety on our site.

 Protect Your Floors